-While in Standby Mode, the AC input is continually monitored.
-Whenever AC power falls below the VAC dropout voltage (160 VAC, default setting), the inverter automatically transfers back to the Inverter Mode with minimum interruption to your appliances - as long as the inverter is turned on.
-The transfer from Standby Mode to Inverter Mode occurs in approximately 16 milliseconds.
-While the MS-E Series is not designed as a computer UPS system, this transfer time is usually fast enough to hold them up.
+While in the Standby Mode, the AC input is continually monitored.
+Whenever AC power falls below the VAC Dropout voltage (80 VAC, default setting), the inverter automatically transfers back to the Invert Mode with minimum interruption to your appliances - as long as the inverter is turned on.
+The transfer from Standby mode to Inverter mode occurs in approximately 16 milliseconds.
+While the MS Series is not designed as a computer UPS system, this transfer time is usually fast enough to hold them up.
 However, the VAC dropout setting has an effect on the ability of the loads to transfer without resetting.
 The lower this setting, the longer the effective transfer will be and therefore, the higher the probability for the output loads to reset.
-This occurs because the incoming AC voltage is allowed to fall to a level that is so low that when the transfer does occur, the voltage on the inverters output has already fallen to a level low enough to reset the loads.
+This occurs because the incoming AC voltage is allowed to fall to a level that is so low - that when the transfer does occur - the voltage on the inverters output has already fallen low enough level to reset the loads.

-The disadvantage of a higher VAC dropout setting is that smaller generators (or large generators with an unstable output) may nuisance transfer.
-This commonly happens when powering loads that are larger than the generator can handle - causing the generator's output voltage to constantly fall below the inverter's input VAC dropout threshold.
+The disadvantage of a higher VAC Dropout setting is that smaller generators (or large generators with an unstable output) may nuisance transfer.
+This commonly happens when powering loads that are larger than the generator can handle - causing the generator's output voltage to constantly fall below the inverters input VAC Dropout threshold.

-Info: When switching from Inverter Mode to Standby Mode, the inverter waits approximately 15 seconds to ensure the AC source is stable before transferring.
+Info: When switching from Inverter Mode to the Standby Mode, the inverter waits approximately 15 seconds to ensure the AC source is stable before transferring.